sodascience/metasyn/docs/source/developer/distributions.rst

 If the distribution has subsequently draws that are not independent, it is recommended to implement :meth:`~metasyn.distribution.base.BaseDistribution.draw_reset`.
 As the name suggests, this method is intended to reset the distribution's drawing mechanism.

 It is recommended to also implement :meth:`~metasyn.distribution.base.BaseDistribution.information_criterion`.
 This is a class method used to determine which distribution gets selected during the fitting process for a series of values.
 The distribution with the lowest information criterion of the correct variable type will be selected.
-For discrete and continuous distributions it is currently implemented as `BIC <https://en.wikipedia.org/wiki/Bayesian_information_criterion>`_).
+For discrete and continuous distributions it is currently implemented as `BIC <https://en.wikipedia.org/wiki/Bayesian_information_criterion>`_.

+Another optional method to implement is the :meth:`~metasyn.distribution.base.BaseDistribution.draw_list`.
+Normally, ``metasyn`` will draw values one at a time when synthesizing.
+Sometimes this is slow and it is faster to draw multiple values at once.
+In this case you can implement the :meth:`~metasyn.distribution.base.BaseDistribution.draw_list` method.

 There are more methods, but this is a good starting point when implementing a new distribution.
 For an overview of the rest of the methods and implementation details, refer to the :class:`~metasyn.distribution.base.BaseDistribution` class.